-The United State income tax is a legal tax, and if you meet certain requirements, you must pay income taxes.
-Learn about the history of the US income tax and tax code here.
+In the United States, income tax is a legal tax which, assuming certain requirements are met, must be paid.
+Learn about the history of the US income tax and the tax code.

-The legality of the income tax code has been upheld in court time and time again.
-But many people still try to avoid paying taxes based on what the IRS calls frivolous tax arguments.
-Many of these are misinterpretations of laws or of the Constitution.
+Despite periodic challenges, the legality of the income tax code has been upheld in court time and time again.
+Yet many people still try to avoid paying taxes based on what the IRS calls "frivolous tax arguments."
+Many of these arguments are misinterpretations of existing law or of the Constitution itself.

-So many people try to argue against paying taxes every year and fail.
-The IRS releases an annual report of frivolous tax arguments, and there are many.
-We compiled a list of the top 5 most absurd arguments ever put fourth, all of which have been argued in court and have been struck down.
+Every year, many people try and fail in arguing against paying taxes.
+The IRS releases an annual report of frivolous tax arguments and, here at eFile.com, we have compiled a list of the top 5 well-known arguments, all of which have been struck down in court.

-Supporters of this claim assert that tax collection is taking of property without the due process of law, which is unconstitutional.
-They cite the 5th Amendment of the Constitution, which states that no person shall be “deprived of life, liberty, or property, without due process of law".
+Supporters of this claim assert that tax collection is taking of property without the due process of law and therefore unconstitutional.
+They cite the 5th Amendment of the Constitution, which states that no person shall be “deprived of life, liberty, or property, without due process of law."

-Some people claim that filing an income tax is voluntary because, according to their interpretation, the IRS said so itself.
-They rely on the fact that the 1040 Form instructions say that filling out the form is voluntary.
-In addition, they state that the 1960 Supreme Court case Florida v.
-United States stated that our “system of taxation is based upon voluntary assessment and payment, not upon distraint”.
-There have been multiple cases that involved this reason for not filing and paying taxes, including United States v.
+Some people claim that filing an income tax is voluntary because, according to their interpretation, the IRS said so itself, relying on the fact that the Form 1040 instructions state that filling out the form is voluntary.
+In addition, the 1960 Supreme Court case Florida v.
+United States even stated that our “system of taxation is based upon voluntary assessment and payment, not upon distraint."
+Since then, there have been multiple cases based on the voluntary argument for not filing and paying taxes, including United States v.
 Tedder in 1986 and United States v.
 Gerrads in 1994.

-Why it’s frivolous: It is true that both the Supreme Court Case Florida v.
-United States and the IRS instruction manual use the word “voluntary”.
-However, this is used in reference to the ability of the tax payer to calculate and file the appropriate returns instead of having the federal government determine the returns from the start.
-There is no mention of the income tax return being voluntary anywhere in the IRS tax code.
+Why it’s frivolous: It is true that both Florida v.
+United States and the IRS instruction manual use the word “voluntary."
+However, this is used in reference to the ability of the taxpayer to calculate and file the appropriate returns instead of having the federal government determine the returns from the start.
+There is no mention of the filing of an income tax return itself being voluntary anywhere in the IRS Tax Code.

 Learn more about the history of the IRS 1040 Form and see its evolution through time.